It’s not easy to plan the best trip to Colombia. Everyone is different and has various expectations about Colombia.

 - Walk in the direction of Charco Corazon and have a rest/swim/snap at the river

-– Continue (skip the tunnel attraction, it’s not really interesting) and you will arrive at the 2nd cable car (Garrucha cable car).
+- Continue (skip the tunnel attraction, it’s not interesting), and you will arrive at the 2nd cable car (Garrucha cable car).
 There is also a bar where you can take a beer.

-– Garrucha is an old cable car made in wood and working with a motor and fuel.
-It can be impressive and seems unsafe but it’s not.
+- Garrucha is an old cable car made of wood and working with a motor and fuel.
+It can be impressive and seems unsafe, but it’s not.
 It’s a nice way back to Jardin – 2 500 COP

 Once you are back on the main square, wait for the sunset and drink another coffee!
 There are also many street food shops.
 It’s cheap, local, good and fatty 😉

 Today it’s a tour with a guide because life is more simple with a tour sometimes.
 In all town, you can book tours to go to the waterfalls (even at your hostel).
 You should reserve the day before 😉